MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/network-nlb.md

 - [Create an IP address pool](network-pool.md) for the logical networks.
 The IP pool must contain a reserved range of virtual IP addresses that can be assigned to the load balancer.
 You must set up the static IP address pools for the load balancer and for the virtual machines behind the load balancer.
 These can be from the same pool or from different pools, but you'll need both VIPs and IP addresses for the virtual machines.
 - [Create VM networks](network-virtual.md) on top of logical networks.
 - [Create VIP templates](network-nlb.md#create-vip-templates): A virtual IP (VIP) template contains load balanced settings for a specific type of network traffic.
 After you create a VIP template, you can specify it when you set up load balancing in a service template.
-- [Set up a hardware load balancer](network-nlb.md#set-up-a-hardware-load-balancer): If you want to enable hardware load balancing in a service template, there are a number of prerequisites you'll need to prepare.
+- [Set up a hardware load balancer](network-nlb.md#set-up-a-hardware-load-balancer): If you want to enable hardware load balancing in a service template, there are many prerequisites you'll need to prepare.
 - [Set up NLB](network-nlb.md#set-up-nlb): If you don't want to use a hardware load balancer, you can use NLB.
 There are some requirements and limitations.

 ### Create VIP templates